 Holding down the volume decrease button will also turn the volume completely off, which is a great trick when you change the mute button to lock the orientation rather than mute the sound.

-The 30-Pin Connector is used to plug the iPad into your PC.
+As mentioned previously, newer iPads come with a Lightning connector while older models have a 30-pin connector.
+The main difference between the two is the size of the adapter that plugs into the iPad.
+This connector is used to plug the iPad into your PC.
 You can also use the AC adapter that comes with the iPad to plug it into a wall outlet, which is the best way to charge your iPad.
 The 30-pin connector is also used to connect various accessories to the iPad, such as Apple's Digital AV Adapter, which can be used to connect your iPad to your TV.

 Note: You don't need to ever plug your iPad into your PC.
 The iPad can be setup without a PC and you can download apps, music, movies and books to it without every plugging it into a PC.
 You can even backup the iPad to the Internet using Apple's cloud services.